flame/blis/docs/MixedDatatypes.md

 ## Known issues

-While BLIS implements 128 mixed-datatype combinations of `gemm`, there may be odd behavior in the current implementation that does not conform to the reader's expectations.
-Below is a list of issues that BLIS developers are aware of in the context of mixed-datatype `gemm`.
+There may be odd behavior in the current implementation of mixed-datatype `gemm` that does not conform to the reader's expectations.
+Below is a list of issues that BLIS developers are aware of.
 If any of these issues poses a problem for your application, please contact us by
 [opening an issue](https://github.com/flame/blis/issues).